adamdecaf/SOC2/policies/risk.md

 b. *Risk Acceptance Criteria*

     i.
-Risk values 0 through 2 are considered to be acceptable risks.
+Risk value 0 is considered to be acceptable risks.

     i.
-Risk values 3 and 4 are considered to be unacceptable risks.
+Risk values 1 and 2 are considered to be unacceptable risks.
 Unacceptable risks must be treated.

 c. *Risk Treatment*